Developing your own Medical Clinic Website

 Most publicly funded medical clinics in Canada have not developed their own website.
 Unfortunately, they are missing out on an extremely beneficial communication tool.
-For as little as $14 per month, you can have a hosted website that is very easy to update with valuable information for your patients.
+With the introduction of AI tools such as ChatGPT, development of websites has become must easier.
+Once created, for as little as $14 per month, you can have a hosted website that is very easy to update with valuable information for your patients.

 • Hours of operation and changes to regular schedule for holiday hours

-• Policies and procedures patients need to be informed about, e.g. prescription renewals, preparation for particular procedures.
-(Having this information available on your site reduces calls to the office)
+• Policies and Procedures.
+Patients should be informed about your policies around prescription renewals and other valuable information.
+Having this information available on your site reduces calls to the office

 • Information regarding new programs you are introducing